G8TIC/radar/README.md

 ### License

-This is an Open Source project and is Licensed under the GNU Public License (GPL) Version 2.0, or at your option, any newer version of the GPL.
+This project is licensed under the GNU Public License (GPL) Version 2.0, or at your option, any newer version of the GPL.

-The GNU Publuic License is here: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html
+The GNU Public License is here: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

 ### NO WARRANTY

-THIS SOFTWARE IS PROVIDED BY THE AUTHOR AND CONTRIBUTORS "AS IS" AND WITHOUT WARRANTY OF ANY KIND.
+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS CONTRIBTUORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.